 The Planet UV6 is made up of land areas called "Fingerprint Terrain".
 The majority of the effects work for the scenes on this planet were done by "Rhythm and Hues" in Marina Del Rey, California in April and May of 2004.

-The reason why the film has two narrators Riddick and Aereon is because the story is being told from their points of views and Aereon's narration at the beginning of the film is to introduce the Necromongers into the story and to explain who they are and their backstory.
-Riddick whom is the main character of the Riddick films is the narrator of all the films.
+The reason why the film has two narrators, Riddick and Aereon, is because the story is being told from their points of view, and Aereon's narration at the beginning of the film is to introduce the Necromongers into the story, and to explain who they are, and their backstory.
+Riddick, who is the main character of the films, is the narrator of all of them.

 In The Purifier's back-story: When The Lord Marshal attacked the Furyan planet to prevent the seer's prophecy of his death at the hands of a Furyan.
 The Purifier's life was spared and The Purifier was converted and had fallen under the Necromonger influence.